AlteredAdmin/Pastebin/README.md

  Python script that scrapes pastebin.com for newly posted paste.

+## Overview
+This script provides an automated tool to scrape data from Pastebin using its scraping API.
+It fetches the latest pastes and their associated metadata and saves them in individual files.
+Each file is saved in a folder named by the current date, under a parent directory pastebin/scrapes in the user's home directory.

+## Features
+- Utilizes Pastebin's scraping API to fetch latest pastes.
+- Saves each paste in a dedicated `.txt` file with metadata and actual content.
+- Adds a delay between each scrape using a `randomsleep` function to mimic human-like behavior.
+- Automatically creates directories for saving pastes based on current date.
+- Handles potential decoding exceptions gracefully.

 ## Description:

 The script is a web scraper that retrieves information from "https://scrape.pastebin.com/api_scraping.php" and saves it in a folder named "scrapes"